|Home||Available||Thai Queens||Thai Kings||Terms||Old-Style Siamese History|

 Kittens going to homes outside of California must be 12 weeks or older.

-We ask $800 for pet kittens, which includes neutering the kitten, a form for registration, pedigree, vaccinations appropriate for age, and sales contract with health guarantee.
+We ask $900 for pet kittens, which includes neutering the kitten, a form for registration, pedigree, vaccinations appropriate for age, and sales contract with health guarantee.
 (For those not used to pedigreed kitten prices, consider that 20 years ago, pedigreed kittens cost about $350 and spay/neuter cost about $40.
-Now prices typically are around $800 and cost of spay/neuter is generally around $120.
+Now prices typically are around $900 and cost of spay/neuter is generally around $150.
+Vaccines, pet food, prenatal vet care, and so on have all gone up considerably.
 Most breeders actually have not raised prices in step with veterinary and other costs.)